 Step 7

-When using fresh, chilled, or dried udon noodles: Boil them according to the package instructions and drain them in a colander.
+When using fresh, dried, or pre-cooked udon noodles: Boil the udon noodles according to the package instructions.
+Once cooked, drain them in a colander.

 Step 8

 Place the udon noodles in a bowl and pour the liquid mixture (udon soup) over them.
-Loosen the udon noodles with chopsticks and then top with green onions.
+Loosen the udon noodles with chopsticks and top with green onions.

 To Store